Multiverse of Matches

 Multiverse of Matches was a professional wrestling pay-per-view (PPV) event produced by Impact Wrestling as a part of WrestleCon.
-It took place on April 1, 2022, at the Fairmount Hotel in Dallas, Texas, and was the debut of Impact's Multiverse series.
+It took place on April 1, 2022, at the Fairmont Dallas Hotel in Dallas, Texas, and was the debut of Impact's Multiverse series.
 The event featured talent from partner promotions, such as the National Wrestling Alliance (NWA) and New Japan Pro-Wrestling (NJPW).

 Nine matches were contested at the event.
 In the main event, The Good Brothers (Doc Gallows and Karl Anderson) defeated The Briscoe Brothers (Jay Briscoe and Mark Briscoe).
 In other prominent matches, Trey Miguel retained the Impact X Division Championship in an Ultimate X match, The Influence (Madison Rayne and Tenille Dashwood) retained the Impact Knockouts World Tag Team Championship in a four-way tag team match, and Deonna Purrazzo defeated Faby Apache to retain the AAA Reina de Reinas Championship.
 The event also featured the returns of Nick Aldis (previously known as Magnus) and Taya Valkyrie.

 Production

 Background

 On February 15, Impact Wrestling announced that they would hold two events at WrestleCon on April 1; Multiverse of Matches was one of these events, and would be featuring Impact talent in cross-promotional matches with other professional wrestling promotions.
-It was announced that Multiverse of Matches would take place on April 1, 2022, at the Fairmount Hotel in Dallas, Texas.
+It was announced that Multiverse of Matches would take place on April 1, 2022, at the Fairmont Dallas Hotel in Dallas, Texas.